-Therefore, the quantized conductance does not cause Joule heat dissipation (adiabatic process); the heat is dissipated elsewhere at which the usual Drude model dominates the electric conductivity.
+Therefore, the quantized conductance is unlikely to cause any Joule heat dissipation (adiabatic process); the heat is dissipated elsewhere, where the usual Drude model dominates the electrical conductivity.

-This was well exemplified in a carbon nanotube resistor that could accommodate a current density of more than $10^7$\,A$\cdot$cm$^{-2}$\cite{Frank}.
-The authors estimated that the extreme heat attained in the nanotube would be 20,000\,K, which is certainly not possible, and speculated that the heat must be dissipated elsewhere.
-In our model, we can conclude that Joule heat dissipation did not occur in the 1D nanotube conductor (accelerated conduction region), but occurred in the attached metal region (Drude model region).
+This was well exemplified in a carbon nanotube resistor that was able to withstand a current density of more than $10^7$\,A$\cdot$cm$^{-2}$\cite{Frank}.
+The authors estimated that the extreme heat reached in the nanotube would be 20,000\,K, which is certainly not possible, and speculated that the heat must be dissipated elsewhere.
+In our model, we can conclude that the Joule heat dissipation did not occur in the 1D nanotube conductor (accelerated conduction region), but occurred in the attached metal region (Drude model region).

 In recent years, Joule heat dissipation has been studied from the viewpoint of hydrodynamic electron flow\,\cite{Tikhonov,Asafov}, and we see many interesting conclusions.
 Therefore, we must discuss this important topic further.
 Here, we limit ourselves to discussing logical possibilities, and further rigorous theoretical analysis should be done.